richlander/container-workshop/publish-in-sdk-container.md

 Native AOT SDK container images are used in the instructions: `mcr.microsoft.com/dotnet/nightly/sdk:8.0-jammy-aot`.

-For non-native AOT use cases, a non-nightly SDK image can be used, such as `mcr.microsoft.com/dotnet/sdk:8.0-jammy`.
+For non-native AOT use cases, the smaller SDK image can be used, such as `mcr.microsoft.com/dotnet/sdk:8.0-jammy`.

 ## Acquire app